 Agent Action BOM

-An executive-readable artifact for security, platform, and engineering leadership.
+An executive-readable artifact for engineering, platform, release, and security reviewers.
+See a redacted sample.

-A buyer-readable record of task, actor, owner, credential source, approval decision, validation, target, outcome, and remaining gaps.
+A shareable record of task, actor, owner, credential source, approval decision, validation, target, outcome, and remaining gaps.

 Allow / approve / block recommendations